Ian Dryden: Edinburgh

+California

-Having relocated to San Diego, from 1976 to 1978 he worked as a regular contributor of photographs to the weekly San Diego Reader newspaper.
-The quality of his work for the Reader attracted the attention of the photo editor at the daily San Diego Union-Tribune newspapers, which hired him as a staff photographer in 1978, a position he held until mid-1983.
+From 1975 to 1977, Ian worked as a freelance photographer, regularly contributing photographs to the weekly San Diego Reader newspaper.
+The quality of his work for the Reader attracted the attention of the photo editor at the daily San Diego Union-Tribune newspapers, which hired him as a staff photographer in late-1977, a position he held until mid-1983.

 In 1983, Dryden left the Union-Tribune and moved to Los Angeles to work as a staff photographer for The Los Angeles Times, then one of the leading daily newspapers in the United States.
-After three years with the Times, he went to Mexico City for the Times in August 1986 to take photographs accompanying a story about ongoing relief efforts for the 1985 Mexico City earthquake.
+After three years with the Times, he went to Mexico City on assignment for the newspaper in August 1986 to take photographs accompanying a story about ongoing relief efforts for the 1985 Mexico City earthquake.
 Following that assignment, he returned to Los Angeles and by year-end resigned his staff position in order to relocate to Mexico City.